RanaivosonHerimanitra/Rangular/README.md

 ## Design and philosophy:

 The package allows R user to build **reactive data driven application** by leveraging the power of Angular ecosystem and packages.
 R user describes what they want in R language.
-Example, a button to filter a data on click, a dropdown to select a subset of the data, etc.

-Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.
+Example, a button to filter a data on click, a dropdown to select a subset of the data, etc. Data are supplied from a R server using `Plumber` package and retrieved in a reactive manner using `rxjs`.

+Binding is made possible and easy thanks to the angular schematics ecosystem.
+We can generate a `typescript/html` templates using metadata supplied from the R functions we write.

+### Why another R framework for building web application ?

+Instead of reinventing the wheel, it will take the best in class framework to develop enterprise grade application using R.

 # Getting started (API usage):